Labor and Community Studies Department

 Biography is unavailable at this time.

-Professor Shields has been a member of the CCSF faculty for since 1993.
+Mr. Shields has been a member of the CCSF faculty for twenty years.
 He has been the Chair of Labor and Community Studies since 1995.

 Using techniques derived from the labor and popular education movements, he mixes lectures with discussions, role-playing, student presentations and music to explore class themes.
 His hope is that students will finish his classes with a sharper sense of power relations in our society and how they affect them and also with heightened analytical and critical thinking skills.
 As the inscription on the Science Building says, "And the truth will make you free."
 In his classes, whether history, employment rights, leadership training or social action theater, he helps students uncover the important truths of our time.

-Professor Shields helped restructure his department, adding community studies and environmental justice courses.
-He has served on the VATEA Grant Committee, the Vocational Education Advisory Committee and is a San Francisco Labor Council delegate for AFT Local 2121.
-He is also active with the Department Chair Council.
+Mr. Shields helped restructure his department, adding community studies and oral history storytelling courses.
+He served on the VATEA Grant Committee, the Vocational Education Advisory Committee and as a San Francisco Labor Council delegate for AFT Local 2121.
+He is active with the Department Chairpersons Council.

-In his leisure time, Professor Shields enjoys spending time with his family and being involved in his children's schools, as well as outdoor activities such as hiking and boating.
+In his leisure time, Mr. Shields enjoys spending time with his family, as well as outdoor activities such as hiking and boating.

 Biography is unavailable at this time.